kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 ### Priority of Resize Requests

-Resize requests that come in will be added to a queue of pending resizes.
+Resize requests detected by the kubelet (in `HandlePodUpdates` and `HandlePodAdditions`) will be added to a queue of pending resizes.
 Resize requests will be attempted according to the following priority:

 1. *Resource requests are not increasing*: Resizes that don't increase requests will be prioritized first.
 These resizes are expected to always succeed and would not be marked as